rkruk/R.A.T.-Cyborg-Mouse-on-Linux/README.md

 **Workaround:**

-The 'Profile Changer' button must be disabled in Xorg.
+The 'Profile Changer' button must be disabled in Xorg to make the mouse work.

 In the terminal as a root create separate file `10-evdev.conf` (check 'evdev location' example for specific file location and `10-evdev.conf` file for all necessary details).
+Why separate file and not make changes directly inside xorg.conf?
+Any potential update of X server will default xorg.conf file, and separate evdev.conf file will be untouched thus mouse will be operational.

 **Tested on:**

 This setup has been tested on Funtoo/Gentoo/Arch and Ubuntu Linux machines with the latest Xorg server.
-Workaround works with kernel line from 2.6 up to the current (besides this is not kernel issue - so it is a kernel agnostic setup).
+Workaround works with kernel line from 2.6 up to the current (besides this is not kernel issue - so it is a kernel agnostic workaround).

 * Gentoo testing profile (~ current);